2022 Marikina local elections: Platforms

 Marcelino Teodoro's platform focused on the city's recovery from the COVD-19 pandemic.
 It sought to improve the public healthcare infrastructure, conduct a safe return to in-person classes, and to continue the welfare programs enacted by his administration.
 Teodoro also aimed to unite the city amid the pandemic.
+Marion Andres, his running mate, expressed his plans of establishing a "physical health center", if reelected.

 Bayani Fernando, Teodoro's opponent promised to solve the city's flooding problems, improve the city's infrastructure, and continue the policies he had enacted in his previous tenures as mayor and as MMDA chairman.
 In an interview with OneNewsPH, Fernando expressed regret in endorsing Teodoro in earlier races, calling it a mistake.

-Miting de avance

-The "miting de avance" is the final political rally of the candidates, usually held on the last day of the campaign period or two days before election day.

-On May 5, Team Performance held a grand rally in Parang.
-The next day, Team Del held their miting de avance at Concepcion Uno, among other locations.
-On the final day of the campaign period, Team MarCy held their miting de avance at Santo Nino along the Marikina River.

 Coalitions

 As the mayor, vice mayor and the members of the city council are elected on the same ballot, mayoral candidates may present or endorse a slate of city council candidates.
-These slates usually run with their respective mayoral and vice mayoral candidates along with the other members of their slate.
+These slates usually run with their respective mayoral and Vice mayoral candidates along with the other members of their slate.
 A group of candidates independent of any mayoral or vice mayoral candidate may also form a slate consisting of themselves.
+Underlined candidates indicate incumbents seeking reelection.